Skip to content

 flowchart LR

-policy["Permission policy (plaintext)<br/>Required: type, policy_version, policy_id, issuer, subject, audience, intent, scope, issued_at, not_before, expires_at<br/>Optional: nonce, predicates, limits, delegation, metering, evidence_ref"]
+policy["Permission policy (plaintext)<br/>Required: type, policy_version, policy_id, issuer, subject, audience, intent, scope, issued_at, not_before, expires_at, revocation_endpoint<br/>Optional: nonce, predicates, limits, strict_limits, delegation, derivation_chain, revocation_mode, metering, evidence_ref"]

 sign["Sign<br/>Ed25519"]